ufora/test-looper/docs/testDefinitions.md

 Each category has a number of items in common:

 * `command` - a string indicating the command (bash on linux, powershell on windows) to execute
 * `environment` - a string giving the named environment we want to run in.
 If not present, then we take the name of the test, split it on '/', and take the last portion
 * `mixins` - a list of environments to mixin to this test definition.
 * `configuration` - a string (used only for display purposes) defining what 'configuration' this test or build belongs to.
 Defaults to the environment name.
 * `project` - a string (used only for display purposes) defining the project.
 If not present, we take the name of the test, split it on '/', and take the _first_ portion.
 * `dependencies` - dependency dict with the same semantics as an environment
 * `variables` - a variable dict with the same semantics as an environment
 * `timeout` - maximum number of seconds the test can run for before being considered 'timed out'
 * `min_cores` - minimum number of cores that must be present to run this test
 * `max_cores` - the maximum number of cores that this test or build can profitably use.
 Set higher if you'd like the test or build to run on a bigger box.
 * `min_ram_gb` - the minimum amount of ram this test or build needs to be run

 Builds may also define

 * `cleanup` - a string giving a command  which runs after the test or build, regardless of success or failure, as a way of marshalling artifacts.
 * `max_retries` - maximum number of times to retry the build.
 If not given, or zero, we don't retry.
 * `retry_wait_seconds` - minimum number of seconds to wait before retrying a build if retry is on.

-Builds and tests both proceed in a similar fashion: first their dependencies are marshalled to the ${TEST_INPUTS} directory.
+Builds and tests both proceed in a similar fashion: first their dependencies are marshalled to the `${TEST_INPUTS}` directory.
 Then the `command` is run.
 If the exit code is zero, then the test or build has succeeded.

-For builds, the 'build output' is gathered by pulling the contents of '${TEST_BUILD_OUTPUT_DIR}'.
+For builds, the 'build output' is gathered by pulling the contents of `${TEST_BUILD_OUTPUT_DIR}`.
 This gets zipped or tarballed (depending on platform) and gets inflated in the appropriate place for downstream steps.

-For tests, we walk all files and directories in '${TEST_OUTPUT_DIR}' and upload their contents as test artifacts.
+For tests, we walk all files and directories in `${TEST_OUTPUT_DIR}` and upload their contents as test artifacts.
 Directories get tarballed before upload.

 Prior to tests running, all the variable definitions given by the environment and test are merged (with test taking precedence), and then variables get 'resolved'.
-This means we repeatedly loop over all variables, and for each variable 'var', search for strings of the form '${var}' in other variable definitions and shell commands, which we replace with the variable's value.
+This means we repeatedly loop over all variables, and for each variable `var`, search for strings of the form `${var}` in other variable definitions and shell commands, which we replace with the variable's value.
 We support chains of variable definition and nested variables, and we're careful not to expand cycles if you make a mistake and create one.

 At runtime we also define a few specific variables:

-	* TEST_CORES_AVAILABLE - number of cores we're allowed to use
+* `TEST_CORES_AVAILABLE` - number of cores we're allowed to use
-	* TEST_RAM_GB_AVAILABLE - number of GB of ram we may use
+* `TEST_RAM_GB_AVAILABLE` - number of GB of ram we may use
-	* HOSTNAME - set to 'testlooperworker'
+* `HOSTNAME` - set to 'testlooperworker'
-	* PYTHONUNBUFFERED - set to TRUE to make sure we get output from test programs
+* `PYTHONUNBUFFERED` - set to TRUE to make sure we get output from test programs
-	* PERL_BIN - (windows only) path to the perl.exe contained in git-for-windows
+* `PERL_BIN` - (windows only) path to the perl.exe contained in git-for-windows
-	* GIT_BIN - (windows only) path to git.exe
+* `GIT_BIN` - (windows only) path to git.exe
-	* TEST_INPUTS - path to directory where test inputs are mounted
+* `TEST_INPUTS` - path to directory where test inputs are mounted
-	* TEST_SCRATCH_DIR - path to directory we can use for scratch space
+* `TEST_SCRATCH_DIR` - path to directory we can use for scratch space
-	* TEST_OUTPUT_DIR - path to directory where we should place test artifacts
+* `TEST_OUTPUT_DIR` - path to directory where we should place test artifacts
-	* TEST_BUILD_OUTPUT_DIR - path to output of build steps
+* `TEST_BUILD_OUTPUT_DIR` - path to output of build steps
-	* TEST_CCACHE_DIR - location to use for ccache if we're using it
+* `TEST_CCACHE_DIR` - location to use for ccache if we're using it
-	* TEST_LOOPER_TEST_ID - a unique id for the current test or build run
+* `TEST_LOOPER_TEST_ID` - a unique id for the current test or build run

 Test runs may optionally produce a 'testSummary.json' file.
 This allows you to specify the success or failure of individual tests within the run.
 The format of this file should be